Note

 scene.add(odf_actor)

-print('Saving illustration as multi_tensor_simulation')
+print("Saving illustration as multi_tensor_simulation")

-window.record(scene, out_path='multi_tensor_simulation.png', size=(300, 300))
+window.record(scene=scene, out_path="multi_tensor_simulation.png", size=(300, 300))

 if interactive: